-Originally completed on a cycling ergometer (a stationary bike with an ergometer that measures the amount of work that’s performed) the format was 20 seconds of high-intensity work, followed by 10 seconds of rest repeated for 8 rounds, giving it it a total time of 4 minutes.
+Originally completed on a cycling ergometer (a stationary bike with an ergometer that measures the amount of work that’s performed), the format was 20 seconds of high-intensity work, followed by 10 seconds of rest repeated for eight rounds, giving it it a total time of four minutes.
 Koichi wanted Tabata to analyze the effectiveness of this method.

 The test looked at two groups of amateur athletic males in their mid-20s.
 The first group performed familiar, steady-state training on the ergometer, maintaining a moderate intensity of about 70 percent of their VO2 max.
 Pretty similar to what you may do at the gym when you’re jogging on the treadmill.
 It’s work, but it’s sustainable.

-Both of the groups did this for 6 weeks, 5 times a week.
-The group of moderate-intensity participants worked a total of 5 hours, while the high-intensity subjects topped out at just 20 minutes (sounds pretty good, doesn’t it?)
+Both of the groups did this for six weeks, five times a week.
+The group of moderate-intensity participants worked a total of five hours, while the high-intensity subjects topped out at just 20 minutes.

 The research concluded that the 4-minute Tabata workout had the same effects on aerobic performance improvement as the 60 minutes of moderate-intensity workout.
-In addition to that, the Tabata group also experienced a 28 percent improvement in their anaerobic capacity as well.
+In addition, the Tabata group also experienced a 28 percent improvement in their anaerobic capacity as well.
 The long-duration group did not get that benefit.
 Not only is Tabata a much shorter workout, but it offers two benefits in one.